Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What You Can Do:

-• Perform several small water changes (25% daily) to gradually reduce nitrate
+• Perform several small water changes (25% daily) to gradually reduce nitrate.

-• Add live plants to the tank
+• Add live plants to the tank.

 4. pH

-pH measures how acidic or alkaline the aquarium’s water is.
+The pH measures how acidic or alkaline the aquarium’s water is.
 A pH of 7 is considered neutral.

 What it should test:

 Goldfish generally do best at a pH between 7-8.
-Too low of a pH burns their skin and can harm the bacteria in the filter.

 • Gasping and/or hanging at the top of the water